woodenclock/tp/docs/UserGuide.md

 ## Features 🦊
 > ❗ IMPORTANT
-> * Capitalized words between <> chevrons are parameters to be substituted appropriately by the user.
+> * Capitalized words between angle brackets `< >` are information to be written appropriately by the user.
 > * E.g., `delete <INDEX>` should be `delete 2`